 Let’s say you’re a landlord in Denver — your main goal is to get the highest rent possible for your property, but you’re worried that it is just not technologically up to date.
 You’ve read local rent reports, you know what dollar amount will earn you a profit, but now you need to make some upgrades.

 Perhaps other less desirable-looking apartments have rented for more than your unit, and you are sure it is because those other property owners took a deep smart technology dive.

 Let’s look at seven things you can do to bring your rental up to smart speed in a hurry.

-is an absolute must.
+A smart thermostat is an absolute must.
 If you have one of those old, round things that have a spring-loaded mechanism attached to a glass ball that contains highly poisonous mercury, your place is no better than your parents’ old house.

 A smart thermostat, on the other hand, will allow your tenant to control the unit’s temperature from their mobile device.